 Beer-Lambert Law as Stated in Training Aid is Wrong

-To obtain admissions that checks of linearity during annual maintenance or other periodic inspection are necessary to confirm linearity, to confirm that the instrument is still calibrated across the whole measuring interval.
+Another purpose is to obtain admissions that checks of linearity during annual maintenance or other periodic inspection are necessary to confirm linearity, to confirm that the instrument is still calibrated across the whole measuring interval.

 Q. And, of course, you recognized this as coming

-from the Intoxilyzer 8000C training [aid], December 2013 version?
+from the Intoxilyzer 8000C Training [Aid], December 2013 version?